 - 3. If you entered the command without "/y" in Step 2, a message appears prompting you to confirm the operation.
 Type y to confirm the reset. - 4.
-Wait until the Username prompt appears, indicating the reset is complete.
+Wait until the reset is complete.

-Note: If you are performing this command over a USB connection, re-connect the USB cable after the reset is completed, or the CLI communications are lost.
+Note: Device reset will cause CLI communications over an "USB" connection to be lost.
+Therefore, re-connect the USB cable after the reset is complete.